shanayamalik/portfolio/README.md

 - **Projects**: Highlights of my projects, descriptions, technologies used, and links to live demos or code repositories.
 Check them out [here](https://github.com/shanayamalik).
 - **Work Experience**: Timeline of my roles and the impact I've made.
 Learn more about my work experience on [LinkedIn](https://www.linkedin.com/in/shanaya-malik/).
 - **Blog**: Insights, articles, and thoughts on various topics in the tech industry.
 Dive into my writings on [Medium](https://medium.com/@shanaya.malik).
-- **Contact**: A dedicated section for visitors to drop me a message or get in touch.
+- **Contact**: Section for visitors to drop me a message or get in touch.

 ## Technologies Used